dreamcat4/drb/README.md

 ### Requirements

-* Ubuntu 14.04 or higher
+* Ubuntu 14.04 or higher.

-* To use `drb` on other linux host distros, you should just run it inside of a docker image.
+Else you can compile `drb` build targets on other linux host distros, if you install docker and run drb inside of a docker image.
-* Build dependancies from 3rd party PPAs are not supported ATM.

-The only requirement of drb is that it should be run on an ubuntu host system.
-This simplifies the testing of build dependancies, when all targets are written and tested on ubuntu hosts.
-This choice makes for simplest management of build dependancies, relying upon `apt-get` tool.
+The only hard requirement of the drb tool itself is bash.
+However considering that almost all drb build targets are written and tested to be build on an x86 (intel based) ubuntu host system.
+Then that is what you should be using.
+As it greatly simplifies the assumptions of build dependancies etc, when all targets are written and tested on ubuntu hosts.
+This choice makes for simplest management of build dependancies, mostly just relying on the standard `apt-get` tool.

-* If you do wish to port the drb tool to some non-linux platform, e.g. FreeBSD.
-Then you will need to modify the code around `apt_depends`.
+If you do wish to write build targets for the drb tool on some other non-deb based platform, e.g. FreeBSD.
+Then you cannot specify your pkg dependancies drb's built-in `apt_depends` dependancy checking feature.
+You need to hard-code pkg dependancy checking and installation within your target's custom [pre_]setup() function(s), etc.

 ### Build targets